Dems propose $1,400 payments as part of Biden virus relief

-Democrats on the Ways and Means Committee would expand tax credits for families with children, for lower-earning people and people who buy health insurance on marketplaces created by the 2010 Affordable Care Act.
+Democrats on the Ways and Means Committee would expand tax credits for families with children, for lower-earning people and those buying health insurance on marketplaces created by the 2010 Affordable Care Act.
 The panel, which plans to approve the measure by week’s end, would also provide health care subsidies for some unemployed workers.

 Less than three weeks into his presidency, Biden has declared that vanquishing the virus and resuscitating the economy are his top priorities.
 The coronavirus pandemic has killed over 460,000 Americans while the economy has lost 10 million jobs since the crisis began last year.